 Bottom Right: These are just some of the apps children use to assist them in mathematics.
-Most apps are used as tools to assist learning, such as 10 frame apps, fraction manipulators and interactive number lines.
+Most apps are used as tools to assist learning, such as tens frames, fraction manipulators and interactive number lines.

 Top Left: This child has used the app 'Keynote' to create a presentation to share with her teacher and parents during three-way conversations.